U.S. Route 101 in Washington: Astoria to Aberdeen

 From Johnston's Landing, US 101 turns north and follows the South Nemah River before resuming its route along the east side of Willapa Bay.
 After crossing the Palix and Bone rivers, the highway turns northeast to reach the head of the bay and southeast to follow the Willapa River upstream to South Bend.
 US 101 travels through the city and heads northeast along the river towards Raymond, where it becomes a four-lane divided highway.
 The highway crosses over the South Fork Willapa River and intersects SR 6 at a roundabout before turning north to travel through downtown Raymond.
 US 101 then crosses the main branch of the Willapa River and intersects the south end of SR 105 in northern Raymond.

 The highway continues north into the Willapa Hills, traveling through forestland with pockets of farmland.
 After crossing into Grays Harbor County, US 101 intersects SR 107, which provides connections to Montesano and points east.
-The highway turns northwest and descends from the hills overlooking the Chehalis River delta before it reaches Cosmopolis.
+The highway turns northwest and descends from Cosi Hill and Rock Crusher Hill overlooking the Chehalis River delta before it reaches Cosmopolis.
 US 101 then enters Aberdeen and turns west onto Curtis Street before intersecting SR 105 and its spur route on the south side of the Chehalis River.
 SR 105 forms a full loop around US 101 between Raymond and Aberdeen along the Pacific Coast and Grays Harbor, serving the city of Westport in the process.